 Associate Professor Annie Potts

-- Human-animal interactions in everyday life and popular culture
+· Human-animal interactions in everyday life and popular culture

-- Animals and natural disasters (including the Christchurch earthquakes)
+· Animals and natural disasters (including the Christchurch earthquakes)

-- Constructions of chickens and other birds in fiction, film and art
+· Constructions of chickens and other birds in fiction, film and art

 · The link between social violence and animal abuse

-- Ethical consumption and subcultural identity
+· Ethical consumption and subcultural identity

-- Constructions of ‘pests' in Aotearoa.
+· Constructions of ‘pests' in Aotearoa

-Annie is Co-Principal Investigator of the Marsden project "Kararehe: Animals in Art, Literature and Everyday Culture in Aotearoa New Zealand", and co-author (with Philip Armstrong and Deidre Brown) of A New Zealand Book of Beasts: Animals in Art, Literature and Everyday Life (Auckland University Press, 2013).
+Annie Potts is the author of Chicken, an illustrated natural and cultural history of gallus domesticus (Reaktion Animal Series, 2011), and co-author, along with Philip Armstrong and Deidre Brown, of A New Zealand Book of Beasts: Animals in our Culture, History and Everyday Life (Auckland University Press, 2013).
 Her contribution to this book includes a detailed history of companion animals in New Zealand (including traditional pets of Maori); a critical analysis of anti-possum rhetoric in New Zealand; and an exploration of vegetarian sub-cultural identity in this country.